brahseal/hackeybot/README.md

     $ppg team_name - number of power play goals scored for given team
     $nextgame team_name - shows the date of the next game for given team name
     $intermissionoveryet - displays how many minutes left in intermission
+    $assists team_name, player_name - shows how many assists the player has in that day so far
+    $goals team_name, player_name - shows how many goals the player has in that day so far
+    $hits team_name, player_name - shows how many hits the player has in that day so far "$+/-" team_name, player_name - shows plus minus stat for given player on that day

 **Hackey commands:**